davidflorescondezo/office-eye/README.md

 ### Hardware and Software Used
 For this kind of "monitoring/survalance" system I would prefer for my artifact to be as small as possible to keep it as concealed to the employee as possible.
 This is to create a safe enevirnoment for the employee.
 As a result I have researched microcontrollers & sensors that are miniscule in size.
-After a substantial ammount of researching, combining accessiblity & budget, This project will be using an Arduino UNO R3 alongside a small Infrared Sensor.
+After a substantial ammount of researching, combining accessiblity & budget, This project will be using an Arduino UNO R3 alongside a small Adafruit Infrared Sensor.
-With a Wifi-Shield that will allow an ease connection to a ESP-01 WiFi Module.
+With a Yun Wifi-Shield that will allow an ease connection to the Internet.

-Using Python & PHP the data gathered will be sent from the sensor to a database.
-In terms of software & databases & Api's i'm deciding whether to use C# & MySQL or just use Google Firebase's Realtime Database which would make it easier to deploy it.
-Then for the front-end UI I plan on using Material under the React Framework.
+Combining the C code for the Arduino with Python & PHP the data gathered will be sent from the sensor to a database.
+In terms of software & databases & Api's I have used Google Firebase's Realtime Database to gather the sensor data.
+Then for the front-end UI i'm using Material under the React Framework.

 ### Management and Development
 I've been using an agile project management structure, consisting of weekly 'sprints' - or a set of tasks I aim to get done in the week.
 This 'modular' approach enables greater control and organisation over the development process, as it splits tasks into smaller and more management segments.